-Chicago Employment-Based Immigration Attorneys
+Chicago Employment Immigration Lawyer

-Skilled individuals wishing to work in the United States can apply for employment-based green cards, which are made available each year in limited quantity.
+Skilled individuals wishing to work in the United States can apply for employment-based green cards, which are made available each year in limited quantities.
 If a worker is granted a work visa, he or she will be able to enter the United States to accept an offer of employment.
 Spouses and children of permanent immigrant workers may also apply for admission to the U.S.

 The five types of employment-based visas offered in the U.S. include: